ThinkersPark/GettingCleaningDataProject/CodeBook.md

 The script downloads/ unzips data and reads in the data components to the following tables:

 "trainset": Training set
-"trainnames": Training //[activity//] labels "trainsubjects" ID of subjects who performed the activity
+"trainnames": Training [activity] labels "trainsubjects" ID of subjects who performed the activity

 "testset": Test set
-"testnames": Test //[activity//] labels "testsubjects": ID of subjects who performed the activity
+"testnames": Test [activity] labels
+"testsubjects": ID of subjects who performed the activity

-"activitynames": List of //[descriptive//] activity names "features": List of feature names
+"activitynames": List of [descriptive] activity names "features": List of feature names

 The script transforms tables "trainset" and "testset" to contain all necessary information,